top of page

 Make writing poetry fun in the beginning with simple formats.
 Write and share your own poetry examples with students, too, and give them a lot of opportunities for creative play with words.
 Once they become more confident, it will be easier to dive into more complex types of poetry and analysis.

 Comment with your great ideas for incorporating National Poetry Month in April.
 I'd love to hear your plans!
-For more ideas on teaching poetry, take a look at these posts:

 Happy teaching!